-Contact the Embassy of Kuwait in your home country for further information about Kuwait work permit
+Contact the Embassy of Kuwait in your home country for further information about the Kuwait work permit

 Some aspects of living in Kuwait are relatively expensive so terms of service besides basic salary are important.
-The common benefits offered to expatriate include:
+The common benefits offered to expatriates include: